dantrim/danny_installs_python/README.md

 </details>

 Once you have ensured that the `python` dependencies are installed you are ready to proceed with compiling and installing `python` from source.
-Additional details on the `python` duild dependencies are provided [here](https://devguide.python.org/setup/#build-dependencies).
+Additional details on the `python` build dependencies are provided [here](https://devguide.python.org/setup/#build-dependencies).

 ## Installing python
 Checkout this package and do: